 Kiwi Pride wanted to fill a niche in the community for individuals and families that didn't meet the criteria for a fully trained disability assist dog in New Zealand, or who have found the waiting list for a fully trained service dog too long for their needs or didn’t require the level of training that a disability assist dog can offer and not need the public access that these certified and extremely trained adult dogs can offer, so this is where our puppies help to fill this gap etc.

 Our puppies are given age relevant therapy training from 8 weeks – 12 weeks of age, a family on our waiting list will be notified when an individual puppy has been identified and at 6 to 8 weeks of age will be confirmed to possess the necessary temperament and attributes to be suitable for the family’s needs.

 Once placed with a family, we work with them so we can make sure we match their puppy to their needs and communicate how they are progressing until they leave us at 12 weeks of age.
 We encourage further training from a competent trainer in the families local area for support and we offer a life time membership to Baxter and Bella which is a online learning platform run by service dog trainers offering live sessions, a library with many training videos , live puppy classes and more.

-Many of our puppies are placed up and down New Zealand and when we are confident that both the client, and the puppy are working well as a team to a set standard, we will allow the puppy to wear a Kiwi Pride therapy jacket if required.
-The puppy jacket is for use out in public to identify it as a therapy/companion labradoodle, this does not give this puppy "public access" like a fully certified disability dog under New Zealand Law, however under arrangement with individual businesses, schools and facilities it may be arranged for the therapy puppy to enter the premises on a case by case basis, but it is the discretion of that individual premises to allow access or not.
+Many of our puppies are placed up and down New Zealand .
+Some families opt to use therapy puppy jacket's to help to identify it as a therapy/companion labradoodle, this does not give this puppy "public access" like a fully certified disability dog under New Zealand Law, however under arrangement with individual businesses, schools and facilities it may be arranged for the therapy puppy to enter the premises on a case by case basis, but it is the discretion of that individual premises to allow access or not.